paddo/mcp-code-wrapper/README.md

 npx mcp-code-wrapper /path/to/project --no-disable
 ```

-This generates wrappers but leaves MCPs active (no backup created).
+This generates wrappers but leaves MCPs active in both `.mcp.json` and `.claude/settings.local.json`.

 ### Generate for Specific MCP